skullface/beauty-under-capitalism/_list-problematic/jeffree-star.md

   name: "Jeffree Star"
 ---

 Influencer, entrepreneur, and ex-Atlantic Records recording artist Jeffree Star (legally Jeffrey Lynn Steininger) launched his cosmetic line in 2014.
-With a steady increase in social media fame since MySpace in the mid-2000s, Star’s YouTube subscriber count topples 11m.
+With a steady increase in social media fame since MySpace in the mid-2000s, Star’s YouTube subscriber count tops 11m.
 His binary-breaking androgynous looks, DGAF attitude, flaunting wealth, and public confidence in his sexuality all create a compelling identity many (often young, white, and queer) look up to.
-While his mainstream popularity is more recent, his use of violent language toward PoC, WoC, and women et all dates back to the mid-2000s.

 During a “comedy sketch” with a friend in the MySpace era (pre-2010), Star used disgusting, violent, anti-black language in AAVE.